 A successful bar can also increase customer visibility by providing additional features of products and services that are appealing to a wide range of people.
 By offering a broad selection of drinks, food, and entertainment, a bar can increase its chances of attracting new customers.

 Getting social exposure

-Social media is a great way to get your name out there and keep customers up-to-date with what's going on in the restaurant.
+Social media marketing is a great strategy to get your name out there and keep customers up-to-date with what's going on in the restaurant.
 It also gives you the opportunity for cost-effective marketing - so it's no wonder that many cocktail bars are now posting their creations on Instagram or Facebook.

-Social media is a tool that many people go to for inspiration and recommendations / reviews nowadays, so what better way to show your skills!
+Social media is a tool that many people go to for inspiration and recommendations/reviews nowadays, so what better way to show your skills?
 It has been confirmed that 88% of customers consult the internet to make decisions for their next restaurant stop and compare them based on comments and reviews.